 This district may seek funding to support student programs.
 The district qualifies for Tobacco Use Prevention Education (TUPE) grant money.
 Money for the grant comes from Proposition 99 (1988) that added a 25¢ tax on each pack of cigarettes.
 In grades 6-12, TUPE funds support health education efforts aimed at the prevention and reduction of tobacco use by students and provide intervention and cessation services to students currently using tobacco.
+The PVUSD Student Services Department will work with school sites of students, grades 6-12, and PVPSA to schedule TUPE sessions consisting of tobacco, cannabis and other drug preventative lessons.
 All recipients will adopt tobacco free district policies as well as post "Tobacco Use Is Prohibited" signs at all property entrances.
 [HSC 104350, 104420, 104460]